jhvanderschee/hugocodex/content/en/getting-started/6-add-a-blog.md

 {{ partial "footer.html" . }}
 ```

-You can additionally update your 'page.html' in the '_defaults' directory and add the '.Date' parameter.
+You can additionally update your 'page.html' in the 'layouts' directory and add the '.Date' parameter.
 It should then look something like this:

 ```
 {{ partial "header.html" . }}